-a) Overview: The top rows of Figure 2 show ESPs that mirror the general pattern of lateral boundary ST depression that intensifies as the degree of transmural ischemia increases.
-The maximal ST depression of approximately -3mV is smaller than the -12mV measured by Li et al. in sheep studies, but within a millivolt of the maximal ST depression found by Guyton et al. in canine studies [6].
+The top rows of Figure 2 show ESPs mirroring the general pattern of lateral boundary ST depression that intensifies as the degree of transmural ischemia increases.
+Maximal ST depression of approximately -3 mV was smaller than the -12 mV measured by Li et al.5 in sheep studies but was within a millivolt of maximal ST depression reported by Guyton et al.6 in canine studies.
 In our simulations, as in the studies of Li et al. and Guyton et al., ST depression occurred at lower degrees of transmural ischemia than ST elevation.
-Also, in both the above mentioned animal studies and our simulations, the magnitude of ST depression increased modestly with increasing transmural ischemia whereas the magnitude of ST elevation increased rather abruptly, after it first occurred, as the ischemia progressed transmurally.
-Finally, as in the Guyton et al. studies, we found endocardial ST elevation (not shown): (i) centered on the ischemic region, at all degrees of transmural ischemia, as was also found by Li et al.; (ii) having a magnitude of the maximately 4 mV during the first stage of ischemia at 70% thickness ischemia) larger than the magnitude of the maximum epicardial ST depression, but smaller than the magnitude of maximal epicardial ST elevation at high degrees of transmural ischemia; and (iii) that increased in magnitude more gradually with increasing transmural ischemia than did the epicardial ST elevation (after epicardial elevation first occurred).
+Also, in the two animal studies and in our simulations, the magnitude of ST depression increased modestly with increasing transmural ischemia, whereas the magnitude of ST elevation increased rather abruptly, after it first occurred, as ischemia progressed transmurally.
+Finally, as in the studies by Guyton et al., endocardial ST elevation (not shown): (1) was centered on the ischemic region, at all degrees of transmural ischemia, as was found by Li et al.; (2) had a magnitude (e.g., approximately 4 mV during the first stage of ischemia at 70% thickness ischemia) larger than the magnitude of the maximum epicardial ST depression but smaller than the magnitude of maximal epicardial ST elevation at high degrees of transmural ischemia; and (3) increased in magnitude more gradually with increasing transmural ischemia than did the epicardial ST elevation (after epicardial elevation first occurred).